• Sign In

 • In Cultivation

 In cultivation, the contrasts are striking.
 Greenhouse specimens grow faster, cleaner, and more symmetrical, with less farina and greener stems under milder light.
 They often produce offsets—less common in habitat—and may flower within 10–15 years.
-With attentive “hard” cultivation, growers can encourage rib structure and a degree of farina more reminiscent of wild plants.
+With attentive hard-grown cultivation, growers can encourage rib structure and a degree of farina more reminiscent of wild plants.

 Conservation Status